-- When no force is exerted on an object, the acceleration of the object is 0. - Any isolated object, the object that do not interact with its surrounding, is either at rest or moving at a constant velocity. - Objects would like to keep its current state of motion, as long as there is no force that interferes with the motion.
+- When no force is exerted on an object, the acceleration of the object is 0. - Any isolated object, the object that do not interact with its surroundings, is either at rest or moving at a constant velocity. - Objects would like to keep its current state of motion, as long as there are no forces that interfere with the motion.
 This tendency is called the Inertia.

-A frame of reference that is moving at constant velocity is called an Inertial Frame
+A frame of reference that is moving at a constant velocity is called an Inertial Frame